 Step 2: Pitch Your Idea

-Ten finalists will be selected by late October and invited to present their business ideas to a panel of judges at Seton Hall University on Friday, November 18.
+Ten finalists will be selected in early November and invited to present their business ideas virtually to a panel of judges from Seton Hall University on Friday, November 18.
 This event will be held from 3:00 p.m. to 6:00 p.m. (eastern) in a virtual format on Microsoft Teams.
 Judges are successful alumni entrepreneurs, corporate leaders and business faculty.

 Step 3: Win Prizes and Recognition!